CEfanmin/CEfanmin/README.md

 ## Hello👋 Nice to meet you!

 ### About Me

-I’m graduated from **University of Electronic Science and Technology of China** with a master's degree and **Chongqing University** with a bachelor's degree

-I’m a **machine learning researcher** in a cyber security company

-I’m currently working on **mining of massive datasets**
+I’m graduated from **University of Electronic Science and Technology of China** with a master's degree and **Chongqing University** with a bachelor's degree.Now, I’m a **machine learning researcher** in a cyber security company, working on **mining of massive datasets**.

 ### Papers
 1. Lv, L. , **Fan, M.**,  Cheng, J.,  Peng, N., &  Zhang, J. .
 (2019).
 Auto-encoder based Graph Convolutional Networks for Online Financial Anti-fraud.
 2019 IEEE Conference on Computational Intelligence for Financial Engineering & Economics (CIFEr).
 IEEE.